calblueprint/unloop/README.md

   * This uses `withStyles` higher order component to add styles from `styles.js` to override Material UI default styles.
 Use `classes` in `className` to assign properties.
 4. Do you want to load resources asynchronously?
   * This adds React lazy and Suspense before importing.
 In order to use this, you need to import the Loadable file rather than the index file.
 This only works with importing on an existing React component, and doesn't work in Rails.
+### After Generating
+If your component is not a root for a page or shared component, move your component to the folder that matches the page or shared component that it will live under.